Telegram content that gets saved: series, catalogs, reactions & channel navigation

 • Channel purpose

-• Links to catalogues
+• Links to catalogs

 • Start-here guide